Valery Panov: Autobiography

-A musical theatre production of To Dance had its world premier 18–30 August 2015, at The New York International Fringe Festival.
+A musical theatre production of To Dance had its world premiere on 18–30 August 2015, at The New York International Fringe Festival.
 Book and lyrics are by Kyra Robinov and music is by Tibor Zonai.
 A review on the website Theatre is Easy called the production "a testimony to strong will, determination, and effort overcoming oppression and tyranny."

 The musical had been under development since 2011, and was previewed at the Santa Fe Musical Theatre Festival in August 2014.